mutaremalcolm/aws_revision_app/README.md

 The AWS Revision Guide offers an intuitive way to review concepts, answer questions, and track progress.
 It’s an ideal companion for anyone pursuing AWS certifications.

+I build the quiz app using NextJS to leverage its speed by making use of SSR, i opted for tailwind for produce a slick minimal, and fully responsive UI.
+I also enjoyed working with framer motion to enhance the user experience by incorpoarting visually appealling transformations.

 <br/>

 ### 🔑 Features: